mautic/mautic-community-handbook/pages/13.contributing/02.developer/03.Community reviews/docs.md

 ## The Pull Request Review process

 Every change to Mautic core happens via PRs.
-Every PR must have 2 successful tests to be merged to the core and released in the next version.
+Every PR must have 2 successful tests and a code review to be merged to the core and released in the next version.
 Testing a PR is a great way to move Mautic forward and personally improve its quality and stability.

 1. [Select a PR][mautic-prs] to test.
 2. Read the description and steps to test.
 If it's a bug fix, follow the steps to ensure you can recreate the issue.